FPA Currents will not be held in September 2018, but we look forward to offering it again next year!

-FPA Currents is an annual lecture.
+FPA Currents is an annual lecture held in September.
 The topic for the lecture will vary, but the theme will always be at the intersection of politics, policy, journalism and current affairs.

 The Wall Street Journal’s Greg Ip Speaks on the Global Rise of Nationalism